armonowlia/congress-productivity/README.md

 * Contact information: pierson@berkeley.edu
 * Importance: Pierson is a renowned political historian based at UC Berkeley, with speciality in American political history and context, which is important to understand not only in polarization, but the non-productivenss of Congress.

+## Sourcing for future reporting (Secondary Sources)
+### Library of Congress
+* Maintains records on all bills introduced and their statuses, with consistent records going as far back as 1951 (https://www.congress.gov/search?pageSort=dateOfIntroduction%3Aasc&pageSize=250&q=%7B%22source%22%3A%22legislation%22%2C%22type%22%3A%22bills%22%2C%22bill-status%22%3A%22introduced%22%7D)
+### Senate.gov
+* Shows the exact days during which Congress (both House and Senate) were in session, which helps in determining the level of productivity Congress has in passing laws (https://www.senate.gov/legislative/DatesofSessionsofCongress.htm#2021)